ayusuf9/poll-tracker/README.md

 After running the script, you should see two output files in the same directory: polls.csv (scraped data) and trends.csv (7-day EMA data).

+## Docker Instructions:
+If you prefer to run the project in a Docker container:

+Build the Docker image using:

+docker build -t poll_tracker .

+Run the Docker container:

+docker run poll_tracker